Bus-to-Show/bts-back-2025/README.md

 * Node v16.20
 * npm v8.19
+* One of:
-* PostgreSQL v16.8
+    a.
+PostgreSQL v16.8
+    b.
+Docker with Compose v2

 ### Setup

 1. Install the dependencies with `npm install`

-2. Create a database in pgAdmin/DBeaver/whatever
+2. Create the database

+   a.
+Using pgAdmin/DBeaver/whatever
+   b.
+Using `docker compose up`

 3. Create a file named `.env` in the project root directory with these contents: